-NASA postpones for 24 hours launch of historic spaceship to Sun
+Nasa postpones for 24 hours launch of historic spaceship to Sun

 The reason for the delay was not immediately clear, but was called for after a gaseous helium alarm was sounded in the last moments before liftoff, officials said.

-The next launch window opens at 3:31 am (0731 GMT) on Sunday, when weather conditions are 60 percent favorable for launch, NASA said.
+The next launch window opens at 3:31 am (0731 GMT) on Sunday, when weather conditions are 60 percent favourable for launch, Nasa said.

 By coming closer to the Sun than any spacecraft in history, the unmanned probe´s main goal is to unveil the secrets of the corona, the unusual atmosphere around the Sun.